 2. Press 7, which will give you the voicemail options menu.

 3. Press 1 to record a custom greeting.
-As with your name, I recommend using the phone receiver to record your greeting; the receiver microphone will sound better.
+As with your name, I recommend using the phone receiver to record your greeting; the audio will sound better.
 After you record your greeting, press #.

 You're all set.
 Callers will now hear your custom recorded greeting when they get your voicemail.
 If you want to change your greeting again, log into your voicemail box, then press the following sequence of numbers: 7, 1, 2, 2 [Record your new message], #.